To stay better informed, please read through the Agendas & Minutes.

 Appointment to a Commission

-The members of the various commissions are appointed, and may be removed, by the Mayor and the City Council, which each member appointing one commissioner for a five-member commission, and the Mayor appointing any members beyond the first five for larger commissions.
+The members of the various commissions are appointed, and may be removed, by the Mayor and the City Council, with each member appointing one commissioner for a five-member commission, and the Mayor appointing any members beyond the first five for larger commissions.
 Appointments are made in conformance with the California Government Code sections 54970 et seq.

 On or before December 31 of each year, the City Clerk prepares an appointments list of all regular and ongoing boards, commission and committees.
 This list contains all the appointive terms that will expire in the next calendar year, along with the name of the current appointee, date of appointment and date of term expiration.
 Appointments for all full terms are generally made on the basis of this listing during December and January.